LakeYang0818/VPINN/README.md

 be modified in `Utils/test_functions`.
 One-dimensional test functions must take two inputs: an x-value, and an `int n` which serves as a label for the test function.

-### About the code
+### Custom data types

-**Custom data types:** We have implemented several custom data types to facilitate handling multidimensional data, as well as data on grids.
-These types are implemented in the `Utils/Types` folder.
+We have implemented several custom data types to facilitate handling multidimensional data, as well as data on grids.
+These types are implemented in the `Utils/Datatypes` folder.
 They are all subscriptable and iterable.

 #### The `Grid` class: